stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ## Integration

-We now have all the new components we need to load an image to the hardware and create the texture sampler.
+We now have all the components required to load an image to the hardware and create the texture sampler.

 We start with a new configuration class: